mdgriffith/elm-dev/ext-common/Ext/MemoryCached/readme.md

-The contents of Ext.FileCached are vendored from Elm core with minor modifications
+The contents of Ext.MemoryCached are vendored from Elm core with minor modifications

 Running `vendor.sh` should cause a no-op, unless Elm core changes significantly in a future version, and in that scenario hopefully our modifications are relatively easy to setup again.